adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The Wizard went to General Guph, who was trying to count his fingers, and told him to follow the Nome King, who was his master.
 Guph meekly obeyed, and so all the Nomes quitted the Land of Oz forever.

 But there were still the Phanfasms and Whimsies and Growleywogs standing around in groups.
 They filled the gardens and trampled upon the flowers and grass.
-But they were perfectly harmless and played together like children or gazed with pleasure upon the pretty sights of the royal

-gardens.
-Ozma took the Magic Belt and clasped the pre- cious Belt around her waist.
+But they were perfectly harmless and played together like children or gazed with pleasure upon the pretty sights of the royal gardens.
+Ozma took the Magic Belt and clasped the precious Belt around her waist.

 "I wish all these strange people — the Whimsies and the Growleywogs and the Phanfasms — safe back in their own homes!" she said.

-How Glinda Worked a Magic Spell
+## How Glinda Worked a Magic Spell

 "That was better than fighting," said Ozma, when all our friends were assembled in the palace after the exciting events of the morning; and everyone agreed with her.